openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/dialect/IE/_passes.md

 This pass converts SquaredDifference operation to its equivalent (x-y)^2
 ### `-convert-subtract-to-add`: Convert Subtract operation to Add with either Negative or DW Conv operations
 This pass replaces `Subtract` operation with `Add` with `Negative` operations on VPUX30XX or `Add` with `DW Conv` operations on VPUX37XX.
-### `-convert-tile-to-per-axis-tiles`: Convert tile op by multiple axes to multiple PerAxisTile operations
-The pass is a part of `AdjustForVPU` pipeline.

-This pass replaces all `Tile` op with a set of `PerAxisTile` operations.
 ### `-convert-to-mem-permute`: Convert Reorder and Transpose ops to MemPermute operation
 The pass is a part of `AdjustForVPU` pipeline.